 Challenges Partners Face When Doing Business with their Vendors

 Jan De Bondt is a partner at Devenyn & Partners, a European-based management consultancy firm.
-During this Channel Expert Q&A session, De Bondt identifies certain challenges taking place in modern distribution channels.
+During this Channel Expert Q&A session, De Bondt identifies certain channel challenges taking place in modern distribution channels.

 Computer Market Research (CMR):

-What are some of the challenges that partners are facing when it comes to doing business with their vendors?
+What are some of the channel challenges that partners are facing when it comes to doing business with their vendors?

-Another challenge for parters is the way in which vendors communicate with their channels.
+Another challenge for partners is the way in which vendors communicate with their channels.
 Partners receive a multitude of messages, mostly e-mails sent from corporate offices, regional offices, distributors and from local channel account managers.
 Partners tend to get the same message 4-6 times.
 Add social media into the mix and the amount of messages explodes exponentially.
 You could argue that more is better, but this tends to have the exact opposite effect.

 Channel partners also struggle to comply with partner program rules.
 The main reasons for this are that programs tend to frequently change, are too complex, or often demonstrate a lack of transparency.
 Partner noncompliance almost always leads to less favorable conditions, thus less profitability.
 On the other hand, complex partner programs can make it difficult for vendors to recruit new partners, even if the technology is worth selling.